Awksys/PokerBot/README.md

 ## Simulations

-The bot uses a poker simulator (e.g., `simulator3.py`) to calculate hand probabilities.
+The bot uses its own poker simulator (e.g., `simulator3.py`) to calculate hand probabilities.
 These simulations are based on the number of players at the table and the community cards that have been dealt.

 ## Files